mergeweb/wstm-frontend-assist/README.md

-# wstm-frontend-assist
+# WSTM Westminster College Development Support

-Code and documentation for Westminster College
+Code and documentation to help support the web team at Westminster College

 # Table of Contents